About About Interior Medicine

 How I Fulfill My Mission

 I find healthier design for the home, then for many items, I rate them using consistent scales that keep me unbiased.
-I do this to reduce the overwhelm, misinformation, and healthwashing that consumers face too often in the “non-toxic” world.
-I also do it to disentangle eco-friendly from human-healthy, which are often confused.
-Learn more about this here.
+I do this to reduce the overwhelm, misinformation, and healthwashing that people face too often in the “non-toxic” world.
+I also do it to disentangle eco-friendly from human-healthy, which are commonly confused, and unfortunately not yet the same thing.

-I have learning resources about healthier homes, and link to research articles on nearly every page in my shop to give you the highest quality, evidence-based information that often debunks popular myths (like plants purifying the air or PEVA being super toxic, for example).
+I link to research articles on nearly every page in my shop to give you the highest quality, evidence-based information that often debunks popular myths (like plants purifying the air, metal bed frames transmitting EMFs, or PEVA being super toxic, for example).

 Finally, I make sure that my approach is balanced, practical, and optimistic.
 I believe that being perfectionistic, rigid, or stirring up unnecessary fear causes people to shut down and tune out— and I want to achieve the opposite of that.

 If someone had described my website to me 15 years ago, I would’ve rolled my eyes.
-Here’s what changed, in five short acts.
+Here’s what changed, in five acts:

-I grew up in a skeptical and relatively conventional household, where we were generally suspicious of organic food, natural cleaning sprays, and anything else that could be considered “fussy.”
-I started to understand how invisible molecules could change lives as a high school student when I was working at the local pharmacy— specifically, I saw that microscopic chemicals in anti-depressant pills could change people’s moods.
-I read Molecules of Emotion by Candace Pert to learn more, and was hooked.
+I grew up skeptical and relatively conventional, suspicious of organic food, natural cleaning sprays, and anything else that could be considered “fussy.”
+But, my mind started changing when I saw how invisible molecules could change lives, working at the local pharmacy as a high school student.
+Specifically, I saw that microscopic chemicals in anti-depressant pills could change people’s moods.
+To learn more, I read Molecules of Emotion by Candace Pert, and I was hooked.
 Until then, I had thought I wanted to be an Interior Architect, but I decided to major in Biochemistry and Biophysics instead.
 Spending four years learning about tiny molecules is likely what makes the abstract “toxins” more life-like for me to this day.

 My Story